kyounger/casc-plugin-dependency-calculation/README.md

   * `update-center.json` is cached from the UC download (this can reduce network traffic and delay if wanting to run this subseqently against multiple different `plugins.yaml`s.

 * Remove the stderr redirection if you need to see the caching notifications.

+## TODO
+[ ] Generate the updated `plugins.yaml` file that includes the additional transitive dependencies.
+[ ] Consider parameterizing the CI_VERSION.
+This would require checking the version of the war/UC that is cached and potentially invalidating those artifacts prior to running.